ibm-cloud-docs/power-iaas/modifying-instance.md

     If the VSI that you are editing is in inactive state, you can change the **Core type** to *Dedicated*, *Shared uncapped shared*, or *Shared capped*.
     {: tip}

+### Adding or removing additional software licenses for an IBM i-based VSI
+{: #change-ibmi-license}

+After you provision an IBM i-based VSI with the base IBM i OS license, you can modify the VSI to add or remove additional software licenses.
+To add or remove additional software licenses for the VSI, complete the following steps:

+1. From the Virtual server instances page, select the IBM i-based VSI that you want to modify.
+The Virtual server instance details page is displayed for the selected VSI.

+2. On the **Overview** tab, click the **Edit** icon next to Software licenses in the IBM i licensing section.
+The Edit licenses panel is displayed.

+3. Select the additional software licenses that you want to add.
+To remove a license, clear the corresponding checkbox.
+The total estimated cost for the selected licenses is displayed.
+The available options are:
+    - IBM Cloud Storage Solutions for IBM i
+    - IBM PowerHA SystemMirror for IBM i
+    - IBM Rational Development Studio for IBM i

+4. Click the terms and conditions link to read the IBM Cloud Terms of Use.
+To continue, select the **I agree to the Terms and conditions** checkbox and then click **Save**.

+You can also use the IBM i licensing section to change or assign virtual server number (VSN) for an IBM i-based VSI.
+The VSI must be in the *Shutoff* state before performing this operation.
+{: tip}

+To apply or remove an IBM i software key, the VSI must be active and in the running state.
+If you have already ran a resize operation, you must wait until the resize operation completes and the VSI returns to the *Active* state.
+{: note}

 ## Managing your storage volumes
 {: #modifying-volume-network}